kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 {:start="4"}
 1. Select the language of your predefined response.
 If the language is not displayed, click the + sign to add a new language.
 2. Enter the title and text for the predefined response.
-You can also add dynamic text to your predefined response, including skill name, skill description, agent name, agent nickname and agent email.
+You can also add dynamic text to your predefined response, including skill name, skill description, agent name, agent nickname and agent email.*
 3. Select the category for the predefined response.
 This will affect the category where the response is displayed in the agent workspace.
 4. Select the Hot Key combination that agents can use to send the predefined response during a conversation with a consumer.
 5. Ensure that the predefined response is toggled on.
 6. Click **Save**, or click **Save & add another** if you want to add additional items.
 The predefined response is now displayed in the Predefined Content library.

+* Note:  HTML is only supported for chat.
 <br/>

 ## To edit an existing predefined content response: